wbglaeser/travel-times-london/README.md

 python draw_heatmap.py
 ```

-You need to make sure that you all necessary packages installed.
+You need to make sure that all necessary packages are installed.
 Otherwise you need to download them, for example using the common pip installer.
 For example for the package geopy type in.

 ```
 pip install geopy